nyoungbq/DREAM3D/Website/docs/index.md

 ## Prebuilt Binaries

+This version is legacy and will not be updated or supported past JAN 1 2024.
+If you need support for this version of DREAM.3D please consider a paid support contract with [BlueQuartz Software](https://www.bluequartz.net)

 The current version is 6.5.171 and is available in prebuilt binaries for MacOS, Windows and Linux operating systems:

 | Operating System | Notes |